 You can read the plan, see the timeline and provide your comments at the preceding link.The public comment period has been extended to August 31, 2025.
+See the links and flyer below with additional details about upcoming informational sessions.

 The pillars of the plan are island energy security, affordability for kamaʻāina and emissions reduction.
 A sampling of strategies in the plan includes incentives for electric vehicles and cleaner fuels; the build out within five years of significant pedestrian, bicycle and transit projects so that people can chose transportation options other than single passenger vehicles, and immediate investment in carbon sequestration efforts such as native reforestation.